aszymanski98/Shopping-cart/README.md

 # Shopping cart
 Simple page created during learning of TypeScript and mastering useContext.
 It has shopping cart synced with local storage.
+Placeholder routes were added to show that cart component renders globally.

 ## Table of contents
 * [Demo](#demo)